A Guide by Trainee Instructors

 Some fitters may get very over-technical at this point, but this really is a simple process – find the boot that best fits the foot.

-Before we start, check out the DTC guide to the different types of ski boot available on the market here.
+Before we start, check out the Subzero guide to the different types of ski boot available on the market here.

 When choosing your new ski boots, take the following factors into consideration: